 Most high school students pass their required classes and graduate in four years.
 Others take a different path.
 In 2019, the United States had a graduation rate of 84.6%, meaning 15% of students did not finish high school.
 You can remedy the lack of a diploma by researching GED requirements, studying, and taking the GED test.

-However, dropping out of school is not the end of the world.
-While those who don’t graduate from high school tend to struggle more in life than those who do graduate, they can remedy the lack of a diploma by taking the GED tests.
-By passing these tests, students are able to receive a high school equivalency diploma, which is the same as graduating from high school.
-Those students can use this diploma to enroll in college and apply for jobs.
+Dropping out of school is not the end of the world.
+While those who don’t graduate from high school may tend to struggle more in life than those who graduate, you can receive a high school equivalency diploma, like the GED, to enroll in college and apply for better jobs.

-- You have never graduated from high school.
+2. You never graduated from high school.

-- You are at least 18 years old.
+3. You are at least 18 years old.